Jlbrown8708/Platformer-/README.md

 ## Developed

-A 3D Platformer using C++ in Visual Studios and Unreal Engine 4
+A 3D Platformer using C++ in Visual Studios, Version Control and Unreal Engine 4

 ## Screenshots